Jameis Winston Player Prop Bets for NFL Week 7 | New Orleans vs. Seattle 10/25/2021

 Recent Performances

+- In his Week 5 matchup with the Football Team, Winston completed 50.0% of his passes for 279 yards, while throwing four touchdowns with one interception.

-- He also added 26 yards on six carries, averaging 4.3 yards per carry without a touchdown.
+- Winston added 26 yards on six carries, averaging 4.3 yards per carry.

 Winston's New Orleans Teammates